 The successful completion of this qualification requires competency to be achieved in 18 units comprising of fifteen (15) core units and three (3) elective units.

-There are no formal entry requirements for this qualification.
-Applicants need minimal level of skills in listening, speaking, reading and writing.
-Students are required to complete a Practical Placement which requires a police check.
+There are no formal entry requirements for this qualification, although applicants will need to undertake an LLN assessment.
+Students are required to complete a Practical Placement which requires a police check and NDIS screening.

 Units in this Qulification